BUEC500C1/covid19-app-xxLin97/Readme.md

 Then on simulator screen u see the screenshot below.
 ![Image text](https://github.com/BUEC500C1/covid19-app-xxLin97/blob/master/WechatIMG8.jpeg)
 ## Step 3: Develop use case to display a map.
+In this part, I use the documentation from "https://github.com/react-native-community/react-native-maps" and you have to include maps in your library first.The code is modified in App.js and the result is shown below in this screenshot.

 ## Step 4: Excercise COVID-19 API.
+Type the code“https://api.covid19api.com/countries” then we get covid19 data of every countries and we save it to a json file called country.js
 ## Step 5: Overlay data on maps.